DoyleAaron/Concurrent-Development-24-25/README.md

 ## To run the roman numerals file, you can run it through the terminal using the command 'python romanNumerals.py'

 ##### Lab 3
-## This is a go example of a barrier that prints a's and b's consecutively
-## To run this file navigate to the lab 3 folder and run the command go run barrier.go
+## This is a go example of a barrier that prints a's and b's consecutively.
+To run this file navigate to the lab 3 folder and run the command go run barrier.go

 ##### Lab 4
-## This is a continuation of the previous lab where I am making the barrier reusable
-## To run this file navigate to the lab 4 folder and run the command go run barrier.go
+## This is a continuation of the previous lab where I am making the barrier reusable.
+To run this file navigate to the lab 4 folder and run the command go run barrier.go

 ##### License
 ## Copyright (C) 2024 Mr. Aaron Doyle